Guled06/Bootstrap-Portfolio/README.md

 After giving containers, rows and colums to my three pages.
 I gave each page a footer.
 I customized the footer in the css pages I linked to each page and I customized it exactly the same for each page.

+In order for the pages to fit into different screen sizes, I added a @media query to make the pages fluid.